koyuspace/mastodon/README.md

 And probably many more things that are getting documented soon

+## Adding pictures to the front-page

+Fork this repository and add your picture in the `public/about-assets/pictures/` folder and change the file `public/about-assets/pictures.json` to include your picture along with metadata about yourself for attribution.
+If you did that submit a pull request to add your new picture.

 ## Building a Docker image

 Just hit `docker build .` and wait.
 Prebuilt images are at `koyuawsmbrtn/mastodon` and already referenced in the `docker-compose.yml` file.
 Using Docker is the preferred less painful method to get a server up and running quickly.